tjsego/mechanica/README.md

 [Miniconda](https://docs.conda.io/en/latest/miniconda.html), installation from source on Windows requires
 [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/),
-and on Linux requires the Mesa packages `libgl1-mesa-dev` and `libegl1-mesa-dev`.
+on Linux requires the Mesa packages `libgl1-mesa-dev` and `libegl1-mesa-dev`, and on MacOS requires Xcode with 10.9 SDK or greater.

 To execute the standard installation, open a terminal in a directory to install Mechanica and clone this respository,